The effects of untreated Diabetes

-In Type 1 diabetes the body’s immune system destroys the cells that release insulin and eventually eliminates insulin production from the body.
-Without insulin, cells cannot absorb the glucose needed to produce energy.
-In Type 2 diabetes the body is unable to use insulin in the right way and over time the production of insulin decreases.
+If you have Type 1 Diabetes, your body’s immune system destroys the cells that release Insulin, eventually eliminating Insulin production within the body.
+Without Insulin, cells can’t absorb the glucose that’s needed to produce energy.

-Those with high blood glucose levels can experience skin problems – dry skin and more difficulty fending off harmful bacteria.
+People with high blood glucose levels can experience skin problems – dry skin and more difficulty fending off harmful bacteria.
 Both of these symptoms increase the risk of infection.
-About a third of all diabetics suffer from bacterial infections, fungal infections, specific diabetes-related skin conditions and itching.
-The reduced blood circulation is the culprit here.
+About a third of all Diabetics suffer from bacterial infections, fungal infections, specific Diabetes-related skin conditions, and itching.
+Reduced blood circulation is the culprit here.

-Glaucoma, cataracts, retinopathy (diabetic disorders of the retina) and even blindness are some of the problems associated with the eyes of diabetics.
-Control of diabetes is extremely important when it comes to the eyes as most diabetics end up with at least minor eye disorders.
+Glaucoma, cataracts, retinopathy (Diabetic disorders of the retina) and even blindness are some of the problems associated with the eyes of Diabetics.

 Understand more about Diabetes and how to live a happy, healthy life as a Diabetic.